Namutumba District: Population

 In 1991, the national population census estimated the district population at about 123,900.
 The national census in 2002 estimated the population of the district at about 167,700.
 The annual population growth rate in the district was calculated at 2.7%.
 It is estimated that the population of Namutumba District in 2012 was approximately 218,900.
+Also In the 2014, the national population census estimated the district population at about 252557, and in current census of 2024, the estimated population of the district was about 311339.

 Economic activities

 Subsistence agriculture and animal husbandry are the two main economic activities in the district.